STAVE CHURCHES IN THE FJORDS

 Kvernes Stave Church at Kvernes, Averøy

 Kvernes Stave Church is, together with Rødven Stave Church, one of two stave churches that also have exterior wooden pillars to support and to stiffen the building structure.
 It was until recently believed that Kvernes Stave Church was built around year 1300 AD.
 But after dating new samples of the timber, the church is now dated to year 1633 AD.
-This is quite a big sensation, it was not believed that the “stave constuction” was used this late.

 From Kværnes Stave Church, there is only a short drive to the Atlantic Road which is one of 18 Scenic Routes in Norway, and also voted as the construction of the twentieth century in Norway.